robinandeer/robinandeer.github.io/source/blog/2016-08-26-day-of-containers.html.md

 ## Conclusions

 The more experience I get building software and designing systems - the more convinced I am to focus on avoiding complexity.
-It might present itself in the **installation** (as is the case for many bioinformatics tools 😜) or in the **deployment** of a huge and tightly coupled systems with very specific requirements.
+It might present itself in the **installation** (as is the case for many bioinformatics tools 😜) or in the **deployment** of huge and tightly coupled systems with very specific requirements.

 Docker makes installing, and just as important _uninstalling_, software very simple.
 It also makes setting up tools like databases and proxy servers much easier as they come pre-configured to run out of the box.
 It compels you to build systems of isolated and reusable building blocks that can work in many different situations.